christiecamp/werewolf-weed/README.md

 5. [Sequelize](https://sequelize.org/) - a Node.js based `Object Relational Mapper` that makes it easy to work with **MySQL databases**.
 An *Object Relational Mapper* performs functions like handling database records by representing the data as objects.

-5. [Nodemon](https://www.npmjs.com/package/nodemon) - a Node.js tool that helps develop applications by automatically restarting the node application when file changes in the directory are detected.
+6. [Nodemon](https://www.npmjs.com/package/nodemon) - a Node.js tool that helps develop applications by automatically restarting the node application when file changes in the directory are detected.

-5. [Chalk](https://www.npmjs.com/package/chalk) - a Node.js tool that helps develop applications by automatically restarting the node application when file changes in the directory are detected.
+7. [Chalk](https://www.npmjs.com/package/chalk) - a Node.js tool that helps develop applications by automatically restarting the node application when file changes in the directory are detected.

+8. [Console Table Printer](https://www.npmjs.com/package/console-table-printer) - a Node.js tool that prints simple tables.

 ### ![license](./swear-wolf/branding/5.png)